AstraDev0/MiniShell/README.md

 # MiniShell

 Welcome to the MiniShell project!
-This README provides a comprehensive overview of the project requirements, structure, and key features, integrating the functionalities of the previous Minishell1 and Minishell2 projects.
+This README provides a comprehensive overview of the project requirements, structure, and key features.
 The MiniShell project is designed to create a fully-fledged Unix shell based on TCSH.

 ## Preliminaries